christensenacademy/christensen-academy/modules/beginning-game-maker/textpages/sprites.md

 #Sprites

 The images for the objects in your game are called *sprites*.
-The purpose of this textpage is to teach the basics of using sprites in Game Maker.
+The purpose of this textpage is to explain the basics of using sprites in Game Maker.

 ###Create a Sprite